Jos-Flock/my-tomorrows-test/README.md

 - Place the timer button into the `NavBarComponent`.
 This implies some extra work and you loose the ability to reuse the `StudyListComponent` with different settings.
-- Extract the pollingTimer code from the `StudyDataService` into its own service (`PollingService`).
+- Extract the pollingTimer code from the `StudyService` into its own service (`PollingService`).
 This way it can be reused in the future for polling another API endpoint.
-It also takes out a responsibility from the `StudyDataService`.
+It also takes out a responsibility from the `StudyService`.
 - Generated classes not in the repo.